instructor-ai/instructor/docs/prompting/zero_shot/style_prompting.md

 )

 print(email.message)
-```

-??? note "Sample Style Prompting output"

-    ```
+"""
-    Dear Mr. John Smith,
+Dear Mr. Smith,

-    I hope this email finds you well.
-My name is Jane Doe, and I am writing to cordially invite you to attend a business meeting scheduled for July 15, 2024, at 10:00 AM in Room 123.
+I hope this message finds you well.
+I am writing to extend a formal invitation for you to attend a business meeting scheduled on July 15, 2024, at 10:00 AM.
+The meeting will take place in Room 123.

-    Your presence at this meeting would be greatly appreciated, as your insights and expertise would be invaluable to our discussions.

-    If you have any questions or require any additional information, please do not hesitate to contact me.

-    Thank you for your time and consideration.
-I look forward to the possibility of your attendance.
+Your presence and insights would be highly valuable, and I sincerely hope you can join us.

+Thank you for considering this invitation.
+Please let me know if you have any questions or need further information.

 Best regards,
 Jane Doe
+"""
 ```

 ## Useful Tips